The ill-fated mountaineer George Mallory's only book was "Boswell the Biographer"?

 Died 1793 in the River Forth, Scotland by drowning (suicide)

-Youngest son of Alexander Erskine (d.
+Andrew Erskine was the youngest son of Alexander Erskine (d.
 1756), 5th Earl of Kellie, and Janet Pitcairn (d.
 1775).
-Younger brother of Elizabeth, Anne, Jenny, Archibald and Thomas Alexander Erskine.
+As such, he was also the younger brother of Elizabeth, Anne, Jenny, Archibald and Thomas Alexander Erskine.
 In 1762-63 he was a Lieutenant in the 71st regiment (despite Boswell's referring to him as the captain in his journal).
 When the 71st regiment was broke (disbanded) in 1763, Erskine transferred to the 24th regiment, where he did rise to the rank of Captain.
 He lived with his sister Elizabeth (from 1768, Lady Colville) at Drumsheugh, Edinburgh for most of his adult life.